"Accessing the Divine" series

 This series of ten short (about nine minutes each) video clips available on YouTube discuss practices that we can use to approach our deepest, truest nature which is not other than Source.

 Salwan Cartwright-Shamoon of Belfast, Northern Ireland conceived this series and posed subjects for Don's extemporaneous filmed talks over three days in September 2018 at Well Being Retreat Center.
-These talks have been posted on Don's YouTube channel and then transcribed by Salwan.
-The linked and downloadable text for each talk below is an edited and expanded version of the YouTube videos,
+These talks have been posted on Don's YouTube channel.
+The linked and downloadable text for each talk below is an edited and expanded version of the YouTube videos.

 Introduction to Accessing the Divine series

-This short Introduction to the "Accessing the Divine - Ten Useful Practices" series of 9-minute talks on YouTube presents ways to approach our deepest nature which is not separate from the Divine.
+This short Introduction to the "Accessing the Divine - Ten Useful Practices" series of brief talks on YouTube presents ways to approach our deepest nature, which is not ultimately separate from the Divine.
 This introductory talk also clarifies which Don means by the word "Divine."

 "I am; I exist"

 There are few things that we can say with absolute certainty.
 "I am" and "I exist" are such statements because you can't say the opposite.
 You can't say "I don't exist" because, of course, you have to exist to make the statement.
 The simple, yet challenging, practice of remaining with the non-conceptual, felt sense of "I am" can open the door into our true nature.

 Reverence for silence is found in most traditions worldwide.
 There is exterior silence; there is interior silence; and there is silence that is present even when there is mental chatter.
 Silence transcends the limits of our thinking minds.
 It is a doorway to the Divine.

 Walking in Nature